 In contrast, an inability to be responsive to the interviewee’s particular relating style (insensitivity), the adoption of maladaptive interpersonal behaviour (incompetence), and the inability to utilise a range of interpersonal behaviours (rigidity) increased resistance and shut down further interactions.

 Alongside this general pattern, three key findings stood out:

 - Both interviewers and interviewees expressed predominantly adaptive behaviours

 - Adaptive interviewer behaviours produced adaptive interviewee behaviours – which in turn increased cooperation and the information received

 - Maladaptive interviewer behaviour produced maladaptive detainee behaviour – which decreased cooperation and information gain.

-We are feeding our evidence back into training programmes, including the national advanced counter terrorism interviewing course as well as more specialised interview training (including child protection).
-They are helping interviewers to increase the effectiveness of interviewing through maximising the amount of information received whilst minimising resistance to cooperating.
+We are feeding our evidence back into training programmes, including the national advanced counter-terrorism interviewing course as well as more specialised interview training (including child protection).
+They are helping interviewers to increase the effectiveness of interviewing by maximising the amount of information received while minimising resistance to cooperating.

 Our research is now focused on how skills are used at different points in interviews as well as understanding specific details on areas where interviewers make a breakthrough in their interactions or come up against significant hurdles.